Hutton Village

+Demographics

+In 1851 the Hutton Lowcross township had a population of 49, but by 1861 had risen to 271.

 History

 The settlement of Hutton Lowcross is mentioned in the Domesday Book as belonging to Robert of Mortain, and having ten villagers and one priest.
 The name derives from the Old English Hō-tūn Loucros, meaning a spur of a hill and Loucros was a local name for an area of Guisborough, similar in name to Lowthorpe (another Yorkshire settlement) where the Low part is a personal name of someone from that area (Logi).
 The name of the settlement has been recorded with various spellings and spaces, with Hutton Low Cross being quite prominent in the late 19th century.
 Modern day Ordnance Survey mapping shows the settlement as Hutton Village (with a capital V), and the area that it is located in as Hutton Lowcross.
 In the 12th century, the village was known as Hoton, and later, when mining was a key industry, the village was also occasionally called Codhill, the same name as the ironstone mine in the area.
 Hutton Village is 2 mi south-west of Guisborough, set in a narrow dale that carries the Hutton Beck northwards towards Guisborough and Skelton Beck.

-A nunnery was founded at Hutton Lowcross in the middle of the 12th century, however, the nuns soon moved on to another site in Nunthorpe (further west).
+A nunnery was founded at Hutton Lowcross in the middle of the 12th century; however, the nuns soon moved on to another site in Nunthorpe, further west.
 The area also had a leper hospital, the exact location of which is unknown, and it was lost before the Dissolution.
-In the woods behind the village, is a large outcrop of sandstone known as the Hanging Stone.
-The name is thought to derive from its precarious position, rather than anyone being hung there.
+In the woods behind the village is a large outcrop of sandstone known as the Hanging Stone.
+The name is thought to derive from its precarious position, rather than anyone being hanged there.

 From the 1850s onwards, the area was part of the ironstone mining industry of Cleveland.
 A mine was situated to the south of the village, for which an inclined branch railway was built connecting with the Middlesbrough and Guisborough Railway between Hutton Gate and Pinchinthorpe stations.
 The inclined railway ran right through the middle of Hutton Village.
 Besides a seam of ironstone in the area, jet was also found to be in abundance to the south of the village.
 The jet found in and around Hutton Lowcross was considered to be of the highest quality, and examples can still be found in the waters of Hutton Beck.